-See above, Licensing.
-Trade marks can be licensed either in connection with all goods or services covered by trade mark registrations, or in connection with specific ones covered by trade mark registrations.
-Goods and services that are not indicated in trade mark registrations may not be licensed.
+Trade marks can be licensed with or without goodwill.
+A trade mark can be licensed either in connection with all goods or services covered by the trade mark registrations, or in connection with specific goods or services.
+Goods and services that are not indicated in the trade mark registration cannot be licensed.